Setting Up Salesforce

 Here are some general rules about the matching and updating logic:

-- If only the Name matches, LeadiQ will default to creating a new record, and the user will have to hover the cloud symbol and select the correct record to update.
+- If only the Name matches, LeadIQ will default to creating a new record, and the user will have to hover over the cloud symbol and select the correct record to update.

 Click Campaigns at the top of the page.

 You are probably familiar with Salesforce's Campaigns.
-LeadiQ also has what it calls Campaigns, which are basically lists built as part of the normal usage of the tool.
+LeadQ has Lists, which are basically lists built as part of the normal usage of the tool.

-On this page, you can connect your LeadiQ campaigns with Campaigns in Salesforce.
+On this page, you can connect your LeadIQ lists with Campaigns in Salesforce.

-In the below screenshot, whenever I capture a lead to my "Handle" campaign in LeadIQ, it will be added to the Jim's Prospecting Campaign when created in Salesforce:
+In the below screenshot, whenever I capture a lead to my list in LeadIQ, it will be added to the Prospecting Campaign when created in Salesforce:

 As Admin, you can use the top option to set a team-wide default that says "ignore what my users have set for themselves and assign everything they capture to this single campaign".